 - Fundamental analysis – Consists of reviewing the economic and political reasons behind currency moves.
 Often involves interpreting the micro and macro economic indicators for the currency’s nation in order to determine the relative value of the currency versus another currency.
 Fundamental analysis can be better for forecasting longer term exchange rate moves.

-Basically, both forms of analysis can provide ample opportunities for traders to profit from trading forex.
+When it comes to technical versus fundamental analysis, both forms of analysis can provide ample opportunities for traders to profit from trading forex.
 Analysis is a tool, and when placed in the right hands and used in moderation, will generally enhance trading profits and opportunities.